resbaz/nectar-cloud-lessons/Lessons/Lesson_VI/Lesson_VI.md

 Hold up a Red sticky note if you agree with Ben, and a Green one if you think that, snapshots are good to go.

-**A** Sadly, Ben is right.
+**A** The reads have it.
+Sadly, Ben is right.
 Snapshots, although seductively easy to do, are prone to occasional failure due to writes not being captured.
 The interesting thing about this is that you might never notice that your data has been corrupted in this way.

 **Exercise 3**